+and Lessee.

 - (a) Property Insurance An all risk or special form, including fire, vandalism and malicious mischief insurance.
 The amount of such insurance shall be the full insurable value of the Premises.
 All such policies shall specify that proceeds shall be payable whether or not any damaged or destroyed improvements are actually rebuilt.
 All such policies shall waive any requirement that a building or structure be replaced at its original site. - (b) Boiler and Machinery Insurance At full replacement cost.
 The policy shall specify that proceeds shall be payable whether or not any damaged or destroyed improvements are actually rebuilt.
-The policy shall include an endorsement that waives any provision of the policy that requires a building or structure to be replaced at its original site, provided that, such endorsement shall not operate to increase the insurance company's liability under the policy. - (c) Worker's Compensation and Employer's Liability Insurance Worker's compensation insurance in the statutory amounts and coverage required under worker's compensation, disability and similar employee benefit laws applicable to the Premises and to the Lessee's use and occupancy of the Premises; and employer's liability insurance, with limits of not less than (\$) for bodily injury per incident and (\$) aggregate, or such higher amounts as may be required by law. - (d) General Liability Comprehensive Farm Liability and/or Commercial General Liability through one or more primary and umbrella liability policies against claims for bodily injury and property damage occurring on the Premises, the improvements thereon, or the streets, curbs or sidewalks adjoining the Premises, with such limits as may be required by the Lessor, but in any event not less than (\$) per incident and (\$) aggregate for the Premises.
-Such insurance shall insure the performance by the Lessee of its indemnity obligations under this Lease. - (e) Business Interruption and Extra Expense Insurance Business interruption and extra expense to cover the loss of income and continuation of fixed expenses in the event of damage to or loss of the Premises, including, without limitation and, with respect to the interests of the Lessor, the loss (or reduction) of Rent payments to the Lessor by the Lessee.
-Coverage amounts shall be as required by the Lessor but in no event less than (\$) per incident and (\$) in the aggregate. - (f) Other All other insurance that the Lessee should maintain to adequately protect the Premises, Lessor, and Lessee.
+The policy shall include an endorsement that waives any provision of the policy that requires a building or structure to be replaced at its original site, provided that, such endorsement shall not operate to increase the insurance company's liability under the policy.

+(c) Worker's Compensation and Employer's Liability Insurance - Worker's compensation insurance in the statutory amounts and coverage require employee benefit laws applicable to the Prem and employer's liability insurance, with limits nises and to th ne Lessee's use an d occupancy of the Premises; bodily injury per incident and required by law. (d) General Liability - Comprehensive Farm or more primary and umbrella liability policies occurring on the Premises, the improvements Premises, with such limits as may be required (\$ es against cla s thereon, or the d by the Lesso d ims for bodily inj he streets, curbs o or, but in any even (\$ ury and property days adjoing a sidewalks adjoing at not less than ) aggregate for the amage ing the e Premises (e) Business Interruption and Extra Expercover the loss of income and continuation of a Premises, including, without limitation and, verduction) of Rent payments to the Lessor by Lessor but in no event less than(\$ nse Insurance fixed expense with respect to the Lessee. (ee - Business interests in the event of the interests of the Coverage amounts ruption and extra e damage to or loss of the Lesssor, the loss s shall be as require expense to of the s (or

-2. Conditions of Insurance
+(f) Other - All other insurance that the Lessee should maintain to adequately protect the Premises, Lessor,